Thinking about working while doing a master’s degree?

 Interested in learning more about your options for part-time or full-time study?
 Complete our eligibility form to find out if you are eligible for the degree based on your academic and professional background.

-The UBC MEL and MHLP are 12-month full-time professional master degrees, with 24-month part-time options available in Clinical EducationIntegrated Water Management, and Urban Systems.
-Read more about pursuing the part-time MHLP and then take a look at our interview with Kate Yan, who pursued the part-time option for the Integrated Water Management program.
+The UBC MEL and MHLP are 12-month full-time professional master degrees, with 24-month part-time options available in Clinical Education, and Urban Systems.
+Read more about pursuing the part-time MHLP.